 Green Comet and its sequels are released under a Creative Commons Attribution and Share-Alike license (CC-BY-SA.)
 They’re available in various formats, including audio, on the Downloads Page.
-For Kindle, use the Unglue.it or Pronoun links in the sidebar.
+For Kindle, use the Unglue.it links in the sidebar, or download the MOBIs.

 How it happened